JaySwansonCE/JaySwansonCE.github.io/README.md

 - Resume header for current positions (detect xxx-present)
 - Printable Resume???
 	- make buttons that are linked to another github repo with updated resumes Indoor and Outdoor
+- figure out master vs deployTest. what the travis build does to the repo

 ### some running tips (sometimes have to update travis.yml and switch around node versions)